 Biochar Workshop and Kiln Demonstration

-With growing interests in “green” and “carbon-negative” materials, biochar commonly refers to charcoal made from organic wastes such as tree trimmings, scrap wood, and plant material left from agricultural harvests.
-Like a campfire, wood biomass will burn without any other external fuels or energy.
+Biochar commonly refers to charcoal made from organic wastes such as tree trimmings, scrap wood, and plant material left from agricultural harvests.
+Like a campfire, wood biomass will burn with no other external fuels or energy.
 Since burning wood does not add fossil carbon to the atmosphere, burning wood or making biochar is a carbon-negative process.

 Using a Flame Cap Kiln to Make Biochar

 Nebraska Forest Service Great Plains Biochar Initiative (GPBI) - improving biochar awarness and market development in the Great Plains.